 Professional keywords are known as current buzzwords or key phrases in each industry.
 They are widely used in different sectors to indicate the applicant’s knowledge of his or her profession.

 When you include keywords in your resume, employers will conclude you know the language of your profession.
 This will significantly increase your employability and your chances of securing the position for which you are applying.

 It is even better if you incorporate keywords into your accomplishments.
 Achievements will show evidence to employers that not only do you have knowledge of these concepts but that you have used these concepts to achieve results in your past jobs.

 There are lots of options for choosing keywords to use in your resume.
 Check the job description and related postings for a hint on what the company’s looking for in a new hire.
 They will often list several industry keywords in their job descriptions as they describe their ideal candidate.
 Look to your personal and professional experience for clues.

 Pay attention to professional development initiatives you recently completed, such as workshops, seminars, and courses on new job methods.
 Use keywords associated with your goals for your professional career, industry specialty, and other activities that will help your resume stand out.

-Our goal is to help you succeed in your professional career, and that writing a keyword-rich, accomplishment-based resume and cover letter that will get you noticed.
+Our goal is to help you succeed in moving forward in your career by writing a keyword-rich, accomplishment-based resume and cover letter that will get you noticed and secure an interview.